43 Path Loss & Propagation

 A common question is: why do higher frequencies lose more signal to free space?
 The signal energy does not actually change – the difference is in the antenna’s ability to capture it.

 Radio waves spread spherically from the transmitter.
 At any distance, the signal energy is distributed over the surface of a sphere.
 A receiving antenna captures a fraction of that sphere proportional to its effective aperture (area).
-For a simple dipole antenna, the effective aperture is proportional to the square of the wavelength:
+For a simple dipole antenna, effective aperture scales with the square of wavelength.

-At 915 MHz, the wavelength is 33 cm, giving an aperture of ~86 cm squared.
-At 2.4 GHz, the wavelength shrinks to 12.5 cm, giving an aperture of ~12 cm squared – 7x smaller.
-The same energy arrives at the receiver, but the antenna captures 7x less of it.
-This is why the FSPL formula includes the frequency term: it accounts for this aperture difference, not actual energy absorption by the air.
+The same energy arrives at the receiver, but the higher-frequency antenna captures less of it.
+This is why the FSPL formula includes the frequency term: it accounts for aperture difference, not actual energy absorption by the air.

 Practical consequence: Sub-GHz protocols (LoRa at 868/915 MHz, Sigfox at 868 MHz) achieve longer range than 2.4 GHz protocols (Wi-Fi, BLE, Zigbee) partly because their antennas capture a larger fraction of the arriving signal, not because higher-frequency signals lose energy faster in free space.